nikolaydubina/go-instrument/README.md

 > Automatically add Trace Spans to Go functions

-- Method 1: generate new class wrapper in `/<pkg>/trace` of original one that adds spans + need to ask original code to wrap classes
+- generate new class wrapper in `/<pkg>/trace` of original one that adds spans + need to ask original code to wrap classes
-- Method 2: inline calls for tracing

 ## Performance Impact